sabinanabieva-cyber/Digital-Forensics/Labs/Memory-Forensics-Deepship/findings/api-hooks.md

 file-backed module (e.g. an antivirus DLL).
 When Volatility cannot attribute a hook to any known loaded module, it labels it as <unknown>.
-This means the hook resides in private, injected memory with no corresponding file on disk — a definitive indicator of malicious activity.
+This means the hook resides in private, injected memory with no corresponding file on disk, a definitive indicator of malicious activity.

 ---